sambler/myblendercontrib/io_scene_ms3d/__README__.txt

             is used per mesh
     - does only export the first existing UV texture coordinates, if more than one UV texture is used per mesh
-    - does not export bones
-    - does not export joints
     - does not export keyframes